gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 signifying woe; it means the same as if it were said, Alas! alas!
 Father and Son! alas! alas!
 Holy Ghost!
-And by that woeful moan, beginning in German, and ended in Latin, it may signify that the nations who use those tongues are the only people who with their princes take this affliction of our Saviour seriously to heart, as is evident frcm their being the most forward in their preparations to avenge it.
+And by that woeful moan, beginning in German, and ended in Latin, it may signify that the nations who use those tongues are the only people who with their princes take this affliction of our Saviour seriously to heart, as is evident from their being the most forward in their preparations to avenge it.
 God forbid that the passion or lamentation should be understood as referring to any slaughter of the faithful which may hereafter happen, and more especially to the nations engaged in this expedition.